jonathancone/git-busy-tutorial/README.md

   ```

 ##### Creating a Repository
-1. Create a new project and let `git` know we want to version control it.
+1. Create a new project and let `git` know we want to version control it:

   ````shell
   $ cd ~